HyperIndex Complete Documentation

 });

 The context object also provides a logger that you can use to log messages to the console.
-Compared to console.log
+Compared to console.log calls, these logs will be displayed on our Hosted Service runtime logs page.

 Read more in the Logging Guide.

-If you need to skip the preload phase for CPU-intensive operations or to perform certain actions only once per event, you can use context.isPreload
+If you need to skip the preload phase for CPU-intensive operations or to perform certain actions only once per event, you can use context.isPreload.

 ERC20.Transfer.handler(async ({ event, context }) => {